RaghavRamesh/RaghavRamesh.github.io/_posts/2016-10-27-inline-documentation.md

 Firstly, I was under the false assumption that I was writing useful documentation by writing about what the code does.
 I did not write about the underlying intent as the intent seemed obvious to me at the time.
 But it wasn't when I was coming back to the code a few months later.

 The second problem that occurred was comparitively rare.
 Since I was only documenting code that was written, I did not document about cases that should not be handled.
 This is similar to a limitation of white box testing - you can only test functionality that is present, you can't test missing functionality.
 Some cases should not have been handled in order for the program control flow to behave a certain way to achieve the intent, but I didn't document that.
-A well-meaning developer could come onboard and handle the missing case, thereby messing the control flow.
+A well-meaning developer could come onboard and handle the "missing case", thereby messing the control flow.

 So how to avoid getting into this?
 These days, I document the intent before starting to implement.
 Then I go on to document how the intent is achieved - implementation design, while implementing or after implementation.